jaxon-php/jaxon-website/pages/03.docs/03.responses/01.usage/docs.en.md

 ---
 title: Create and return a response
 menu: Usage
-template: docs
+template: jaxon
 ---

-An Jaxon response is an object that encapsulates the commands to be executed in the browser in response to an Jaxon request.
+An Jaxon response is an object that encapsulates the commands to be executed in the browser in response to a Jaxon request.
 All functions called by Jaxon should therefore return an object of type `Jaxon\Response\Response`.

 By default there is a response in the library Jaxon which is accessed with the `Jaxon::getGlobalResponse()` method.